edermartioli/exoplanet-analysis/README.md

 pip install emcee uncertainties PyAstronomy george batman-package
 ```

-For a quick start try to run one of the two main codes below:
+For a quick start try to run one of the main codes below:

 ## To fit TESS transits only: